 - Leg pain

 Cervical stenosis — In this condition, the cervical opening is very small and blocks the normal flow of menstrual blood.
-This can lead to increased pressure in the uterus that can cause menstrual cramps.
-Your doctor may be able to treat cervical stenosis by dilating the cervix.
+This can lead to increased pressure in the uterus, which can cause cramps.
+A health care provider may be able to treat cervical stenosis by dilating the cervix.

 - Pain in the low abdomen